New Mexico gunman who killed 3 and injured 6 shot randomly at cars, houses, police say

 Investigators were still struggling to determine a motive for the attack, including talking to the shooter’s family.

-Gov. Michelle Lujan Grisham said in a statement that she was praying for the families of the victims and that the incident “serves at yet another reminder of how gun violence destroys lives in our state and our country every single day.”
+Gov. Michelle Lujan Grisham said in a statement that she was praying for the families of the victims and that it “serves at yet another reminder of how gun violence destroys lives in our state and our country every single day.”

 Mayor Nate Duckett said in a statement that the shooting “has left us reeling in anguish and disbelief.”

-One Farmington officer was shot and taken to the hospital, where he was treated and released, while a state police officer also was shot and drove himself to the hospital where he remained and is doing well, Hebbe said.
+One Farmington officer was shot and taken to the hospital, where he was treated and released.
+A state police officer also was shot and drove himself to the hospital, where he remained Monday and was doing well, Hebbe said.
 That officer was reported to be in stable condition.

 Robledo jumped a fence to get in through the back door.
 Out front he found an older woman in the street who had been wounded while driving by.
 She appeared to have fallen out of her car, which kept rolling without her, he said.